Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 	}
 }
 ```
+---v
+### 👍 Configuring asset-transactors with xcm-builder

 2. `FungiblesAdapter`: Used for depositing/withdrawing from a set of defined fungible tokens.
 An example of these would be `pallet-assets` tokens.

-For our example, it suffices to uses `CurrencyAdapter`, as all we are going to do is mint in a single currency (Balances) whenever we receive the relay token.
+Notes: For our example, it suffices to uses `CurrencyAdapter`, as all we are going to do is mint in a single currency (Balances) whenever we receive the relay token.

 ---
 ### 📍 Configuring origin-converter with xcm-builder
-Allows us to configure how we convert an origin, defined by a MultiLocation, into a dispatch origin.
-Used mainly in the `Transact` instruction.
+- Defines how to convert an XCM origin, defined by a MultiLocation, into a frame dispatch origin.
+- Used mainly in the `Transact` instruction.

+---v
+### 📍 Configuring origin-converter with xcm-builder

 1. `SovereignSignedViaLocation`: Converts the multilocation origin (tipically, a parachain origin) into a signed origin.